vectorgrp/XCPlite/examples/README.md

 ### hello_xcp

+An example in pure C. Compiles a C or C++.
+Demonstrates the basic C API.
-Demonstrates how to start the XCP on Ethernet server and use the runtime A2L generator.
+- Start the XCP on Ethernet server and use the runtime A2L generator.
-Shows how to create a calibration parameter segment structure, register the parameters in the segment and access them safely.
+- Create a global calibration parameter segment structure, register the parameters in the segment and access them safely.
-Defines events for measurement of global and local (stack) variables.
+- Define events for measurement of global and local (stack) variables.
-Demonstrates the different addressing modes for measurement variables and calibration parameters.
+- Use the different addressing modes for measurement variables and calibration parameters.
-Defines a function, registers local variables and function parameters and creates and triggers a measurement event in the function.
+- Instrument a function, register local variables and function parameters and create and trigger a measurement event in the function.

 ### hello_xcp_cpp

-Demonstrates how to instrument a member function of a C++ class and how to register and access parameters in C++.
+An example in C++ using more idiomatic C++ to demonstrate the capabilities of the additional C++ API.
+- Start the XCP on Ethernet server and use the runtime A2L generator.
+- Create a global calibration parameter segment structure, register the parameters in the segment and access them safely with a RAII wrapper.
+- Define events for measurement of global, local (stack), and  heap variables and instances.
+- Use the variadic C++ macro/template API.
+- Instrument a member function: Register and measure local function variables and parameters.

 ### c_demo